February 16, 2023

 By familiarizing yourself with the resources and services available in Utah, you can ensure that your child is receiving the best care possible.
 Every child is unique, so it’s important to research all available options and find which ones work best for your family.
 With dedication and perseverance, you can make a difference in your child’s life.

-Kids On The Move in Orem, UT provides extensive resources, therapy, early intervention, and Applied Behavior Analysis for children with autism spectrum disorder.
+Kids on the Move in Orem, UT provides extensive resources, therapy, early intervention, and Applied Behavior Analysis for children with autism spectrum disorder.
 Learn about and apply for our Autism Center HERE.